Yale-BIM/f21-assignments/README.md

 $ git push origin master
 ```

-> Note: Please consult your T.A. if you have difficulty resolving merge conflict(s).
+> NOTE: Please consult your T.A. if you have difficulty resolving merge conflict(s).

 ## Acknowledgements